inetquestion/Java-JRE-JDK-Downloader/README.md

 Downloads JDK & JRE from download.oracle.com by first walking possible combinations of available version/build numbers.
 Once a version/build is found, subsequent attempts in the same family are primed to avoid walking the entire tree again.

-version=<x> represents the highest attempted version number while walking the tree build=<y> represents the highest attempted build number while walking the tree
+version=<x> represents the highest attempted version number while walking the tree. build=<y> represents the highest attempted build number while walking the tree.

 Adjust "BASE" to control which versions are downloaded.
 A value of 8 corresponds to Java-v1.8.x Likewise a value of "6 7 8" equates to Java-v1.6.x, Java-v1.7.x, Java-v1.8.x